ymyke/tessa/DEVNOTES.md

     - also investing_types in here?
 - Add a separate type for search results instead of the generic dict: dict of strings (category names) to lists of Symbols.
+- Add a proper tessa type? (that is more or less aligned with the investing type -- see the discussion under "products vs types discussion")
 - Why does `r = tessa.search("ldo", "switzerland")` find things?
 - What about fx?
 - Put the existing code and tests into subdirectories, e.g., price and search.